jaysnel/jswarmup/README.md

 # jswarmup

-This is a simple list of JS warm up challenges you can do within a couple minutes.
+This is a simple list of JS warm up challenges that you can practice on.

 Daily JS warm up challenges